-- 4. TSOs deciding on proposals for terms and conditions or methodologies in accordance with Article 6(3) in relation to regions composed of five Member States or less shall decide on the basis of a consensus. - 5.
+- 5. TSOs deciding on proposals for terms and conditions or methodologies in accordance with Article 6(3) in relation to regions composed of five Member States or less shall decide on the basis of a consensus. - 6.
 For TSO decisions under paragraphs 3 and 4, one vote shall be attributed per Member State.
-If there is more than one TSO in the territory of a Member State, the Member State shall allocate the voting powers among the TSOs. - 6.
-Where TSOs fail to submit a proposal for terms and conditions or methodologies to the regulatory authorities within the deadlines defined in this Regulation, they shall provide the competent regulatory authorities and the Agency with the relevant drafts of the terms and conditions or methodologies, and explain why an agreement has not been reached.
+If there is more than one TSO in the territory of a Member State, the Member State shall allocate the voting powers among the TSOs. - 7.
+Where TSOs fail to submit a proposal for terms and conditions or methodologies to the regulatory authorities or to the entities designated by the Member States within the deadlines defined in this Regulation, they shall provide the competent regulatory authorities and the Agency with the relevant drafts of the terms and conditions or methodologies, and explain why an agreement has not been reached.
 The Agency shall inform the Commission and shall, in cooperation with the competent regulatory authorities, at the Commission's request, investigate the reasons for the failure and inform the Commission thereof.
 The Commission shall take the appropriate steps to make possible the adoption of the required terms and conditions or methodologies within four months from the receipt of the Agency's information.